vectordotdev/vector/docs/manual/setup/getting-started.md

 previously created config file.

-The event we've just sent will get received by our `sources.foo` component, then sent onto the `sinks.bar` component, which will, in turn, echo it back to the console.
+The event we've just sent will get received by our `sources.foo` component, then sent onto the `sinks.bar` component, which will, in turn, echo it back to the console:

 ```text
 ... some logs ...